 - You know that you can watch a YouTube video on the computer.
 But did you know that you can also connect your computer to a TV or gaming console?
-For more information, see Connecting video devices by using an HDMI cable on page 23. - You know that you can listen to music on the computer.
+For more information, see Connecting video devices by using an HDMI cable on page 24. - You know that you can listen to music on the computer.
 But did you know that you can also stream live radio to the computer and listen to music or talk radio from all over the world?
-See Using audio on page 22. - Use the TouchPad and the new Windows touch gestures for smooth control of images and pages of text.
-See Using the TouchPad on page 26 and Using TouchPad gestures on page 26.
+See Using audio on page 21. - You know that you can create a powerful presentation with Microsoft applications.
+But did you know you can also connect to a projector to share your ideas with a group?
+See Connecting video devices by using a VGA cable on page 23. - Use the TouchPad and the new Windows touch gestures for smooth control of images and pages of text.
+See Using the TouchPad and gestures on page 26.